Karlien Bartels | cellist

 about

-Very fond of the symphonic repertoire, Karlien plays regularly in several reknown orchestras such as the Orchestre de Paris, the Orchestre National d'Ile de France, and as co-soloist in the National Orchestra of Belgium.
+Very fond of the symphonic repertoire, Karlien regularly plays in several renown orchestras such as the Orchestre de Paris, the Orchestre National d'Ile de France, and as (co-)principal in the National Orchestra of Belgium and the Philharmonie Oost Nederland.
 She worked with conductors like Llorin Maazel, Herbert Blomstedt, Paavo Järvi, Christoph Eschenbach and Andris Nelsons amongst many others.

-Karlien Bartels was born in Groningen, the Netherlands.
 At the age of twelve she was admitted to the Young Talent Class at the North Netherlands Conservatoire, where she subsequently studied with amongst others Troels Svane.
-Soon after completing grammar school she moved to Paris to study with Michel Strauss and Guillaume Paoletti at the Conservatoire National Supérieur de Paris, and obtained her Master's Degree with a 'Premier Prix'.
+Soon after completing grammar school she moved to Paris to study with Michel Strauss and Guillaume Paoletti at the Conservatoire National Supérieur de Paris, and obtained her Master of Music with a 'Premier Prix'.
 Chamber music guidance she received from Itamar Golan, Vladimir Mendelssohn, Daria Hovora, Marc Coppey and Alain Meunier.
-She obtained a Post Graduate Degree as well from the Royal Conservatory of The Hague and the University of Music and Performing Arts in Vienna, where she perfectioned studies with Prof. Reinhard Latzko.
+She received a Post Graduate Degree as well from the Royal Conservatory of The Hague and the University of Music and Performing Arts in Vienna, where she perfectioned studies with Reinhard Latzko.
 She worked together and had masterclasses with artists such as Ivry Gitlis, Richard Aaron, Roland Pidoux, Xavier Phillips, Gustav Rivinius, Tanja Tetzlaff, Hatto Beyerle, the Juilliard String Quartet...

-Since 2012 she holds a teaching position at the ArtEZ Conservatoire in The Netherlands, and is regularly invited to teach masterclasses in Poland, France and Spain.
-Karlien Bartels plays a cello by Claude Augustin Miremont (Paris 1882), a kind loan from the 'Nationaal Muziekinstrumenten Fonds', Amsterdam.
+Since 2012 she holds a teaching position at the ArtEZ Conservatoire in the Netherlands, and is frequently invited to teach masterclasses in Poland, France, Spain and the Netherlands.
+Karlien Bartels plays a cello by Claude Augustin Miremont (Paris 1882), on loan to her from the 'Nationaal Muziekinstrumenten Fonds', Amsterdam.